TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-structured-concurrency.md

 # Conclusion

 That was harder than I was expecting.
 Lots of false starts and dead ends.
 Plenty of TypeScript learning moments too.
 However, I'm happy with where we ended up.
-I think there's a good foundation to build on, next time.
+I think there's a good foundation to build on next time.